jakeogh/dnsgate/README.md

 23685 domains from the remote blacklist(s).
 23685 validated remote blacklisted domains.
-23684 blacklisted domains after subtracting the 76 whitelisted domains Ee-adding 19 domains in the local blacklist /etc/dnsgate/blacklist to override the whitelist.
+23684 blacklisted domains after subtracting the 76 whitelisted domains Re-adding 19 domains in the local blacklist /etc/dnsgate/blacklist to override the whitelist.
 23698 blacklisted domains after re-adding the custom blacklist.
 Sorting domains by their subdomain and grouping by TLD.
 Final blacklisted domain count: 23698